singmann/afex/README.md

 #> boundary (singular) fit: see ?isSingular
 ```

-### Reducing the Random-Effects Structure
+### Reducing the Random Effect Structure

-Because of the singular fit warning, we reduce the random effects
+Because of the singular fit warning, we reduce the random effect
 structure.
 Usually a good starting point is removing the correlations
 among the random effects parameters.
 This can be done in `afex::mixed`
 even for factors by combining the double bar notation `||` with